PJM Glossary

 FTR Auction

-A PJM-administered market for FTRs in which PJM market participants may submit offers to sell and bids to buy on-peak, off-peak or 24 hour FTRs.
+A PJM-administered market for FTRs in which PJM market participants may submit offers to sell and bids to buy on-peak, off-peak or 24-hour FTRs.
 FTRs awarded in these auctions can have a term of one calendar month, three calendar months, one year or three years.

 Fuel Cost